Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Lumbarda and the rural countryside are solid options in addition to Korčula Town.
 I would skip Vela Luka; while it’s Korčula’s largest city, it’s not nearly as charming as other spots around the island.

 - Luxury: Aminess Korčula Heritage Hotel (I stayed here back when it was Hotel Korčula de la Ville and loved the building and location!)

 An alternative to staying in Korčula Town is Lumbarda — a small town surrounded by the sea on three sides, filled with criss-crossing vineyards.
 Lumbarda is a short distance from Korčula Town — a 10-minute drive or short water taxi.

 Lumbarda is where locals go when they want to get away.
 It’s home to beautiful beaches, excellent restaurants (that are cheaper than the ones in Korčula’s old town), and several top-notch wineries.
 It’s not completely unknown, but it doesn’t get nearly as many tourist crowds as Korčula Town.

 If you’d like to spend time in a quieter, more relaxing town and have lots of beach time, Lumbarda is a great choice.

 Another option is to stay somewhere in the countryside, which can show you the other side of island life (not to mention save money).
 We stayed in the town of Žrnovo, which is only five minutes outside Korčula Town, but felt a world away.
 We chose Žrnovo because it’s home to the Pinjac Brewery and we wanted to enjoy the beers without worrying about driving.

-We stayed two nights at this comfortable, modern one-bedroom apartment and highly recommend it.
+We stayed two nights at Apartment Manna, a comfortable, modern one-bedroom in Žrnovo, and highly recommend it.
 Warning: if you leave the door open, Bobby the ginger cat will come in and make himself at home!